nchah/i-know-words-and-images/README.md

 - How do Twitter users' uses of text appear to affect the success or failure of an image’s propagation?

-Researches could try to get at these questions through browsing Twitter, or through scanning their database manually—but they would quickly run into issues of speed, reliability, and coverage.
+Researchers could try to get at these questions through browsing Twitter, or through scanning their database manually—but they would quickly run into issues of speed, reliability, and coverage.
 The code shared here offers some tools for different kinds of workflows that a researcher might follow.

 ## Sample Use Cases